seekdb Vector with Jina AI

-seekdb supports vector data storage, vector indexes, and embedding vector search.
-You can store vectorized data in seekdb for further search.
+seekdb provides vector type storage, vector indexing, and embedding vector search capabilities.
+You can store vectorized data in seekdb for subsequent searches.

-Jina AI is an AI platform focused on multimodal search and vector search.
-It offers core components and tools for building enterprise-grade Retrieval-Augmented Generation (RAG) applications based on multimodal search, helping organizations and developers create advanced search-driven generative AI solutions.
+Jina AI is an AI platform framework focused on multimodal and vector search.
+It provides core components and tools needed to build enterprise-level search-enhanced generative AI applications, helping enterprises and developers build RAG (Retrieval-Augmented Generation) applications based on multimodal search.

 Prerequisites

-• You have an existing MySQL database and account available in your environment, and the database account has been granted read and write privileges.
+Your environment has a usable MySQL database and account, and the database account has read and write permissions.

 Step 1: Obtain the database connection information

-Contact your seekdb deployment engineer or administrator to obtain the database connection string.
-For example:
+Contact the seekdb database deployment personnel or administrator to obtain the corresponding database connection string, for example:

 Step 2: Build your AI assistant

-Set your Jina AI API key as an environment variable
+Set the Jina AI API key environment variable

-Get your Jina AI API key and configure it, along with your seekdb connection details, as environment variables:
+Obtain the Jina AI API key and configure it along with the seekdb connection information in the environment variables.

 export JINAAI_API_KEY=YOUR_JINAAI_API_KEY

-Here is an example using jina-embeddings-v3.
-The following helper function, generate_embeddings, calls the Jina AI embedding API:
+Here's an example using jina-embeddings-v3.
+Define a generate_embeddings helper function to call the Jina AI embedding API:

 import os